Conorjbr/rock-paper-scissors/README.md

 ## User Experience (UX)

 I decided that the game should consist of two main pages, one instructions page and one game page.
-I also wanted the game to keep score of the win, lose and draws and to have a reset butt to det the scores back to zero when required.
+I also wanted the game to keep score of the win, lose and draws and to have a reset button to set the scores back to zero when required.

 The styling I chose was a simple layout with a number of images to illustrate the game to the left and right of the screen.
 I styled the buttons with both icons and word descriptions.
 I picked a colour scheme with fairly high contrast and which I felt was reasonably visually pleasing.

 ### Target audience
 My target audience is anyone who has played this game in the real world and wants to have a bit of fun playing it online.
-The game can also be used by kids (& adults!) to make a decision on an inpartial basis on such important issues as "who goes first?" , "who gets the last piece of cake?"  etc. etc.
+The game can also be used by kids (& adults!) to make a decision on an impartial basis on such important issues as "who goes first?" , "who gets the last piece of cake?"  etc. etc.

 ### First Time User
 I wanted the first time user to intuitively grasp the principles of the game and to be able to play the game, keep the scores and reset the scores with minimal instructions.

-As a return user I be using the scoreboard and scoreboard reset functions.
+As a return user I will be using the scoreboard and scoreboard reset functions.

 ### General design of site

 I did some preliminary rough wireframe sketches of the proposed site layout before commencing my html coding and this was a very useful exercise to do.
-I did not use any wireframe creation sofware as I felt that the site structure was simple and my basic sketches were sufficient.
-See sketches below.
+I did not use any wireframe creation software as I felt that the site structure was simple and my basic sketches were sufficient.

+See my wireframe sketches below.

 #### Wireframe preliminary sketch 1
 ![Alt text](assets/wireframes/wireframe-i.jpg)
 Home page -  small screen

 #### Wireframe preliminary sketch 2
 ![Alt text](assets/wireframes/wireframe-ii.jpg)
 Game page - small screen

 #### Wireframe preliminary sketch 3
 ![Alt text](assets/wireframes/wireframe-iii.jpg)
 Home page - large screen

 #### Wireframe preliminary sketch 4
 ![Alt text](assets/wireframes/wireframe-iv.jpg)
 Game page - large screeen